jerrodrs/sorty.js/README.md

 sorty.js
 ========

-A Javascript library for sorting tables simply as possible.
+A Javascript solution for sorting tables simply as possible.

 ###Implementing it: